mulesoft-labs/exchange-documentation-samples/asyncapi/README.md

 Replace the fields:
  - `organizationId`: organization ID of the organization where the asset will be published.
  - `groupId`: group ID of the asset to publish
- - `file-path`: local path where is the file `async-trade-request-api.yaml`
+ - `file-path`: local path where is the file `async-trade-request-api.zip`

 ```
 curl -v \